cassiozen/mithryn-ttrpg/players guide.md

 ## Character Creation Guide

-### Setp 1 - Name and heritage traits
+### Step 1 - Name and heritage traits

-For your character, the real history of Mithryn is yet to be uncovered, but as a player you can know that this is a land where differences were welcomed and celebrated.
-During generations, a tapestry of cultures, features, and traditions were woven so tightly that notions like “pure” bloodlines or rigid racial divisions are now meaningless.
+For your character, the real history of Mithryn is yet to be uncovered, but as a player, you can know that this is a land where differences were welcomed and celebrated.
+Over generations, a tapestry of cultures, features, and traditions was woven so tightly that notions like “pure” bloodlines or rigid racial divisions are now meaningless.
 Love and marriage happen without regard to skin color, stature, or whether your ears are round or pointy, your feet are cloaked in hair, or your beard refuses to be tamed.

 If you were born here, your ancestry is shared — Your appearance may echo one heritage more than another, but your bloodline belongs to all.

-For your character, this means you don’t choose an heritage like “elf” or “dwarf.”
+For your character, this means you don’t choose a heritage like “elf” or “dwarf.”
 Instead, you simply describe the traits that matter to you — the features others might notice first, or that you feel define you.

 #### Traits to Consider: